Why join a union in Norway?

 Is it safe to join a union?

 It is very common and completely safe to join a union in Norway.
-In fact we strongly advise you to register in a union.
+In fact we strongly advise you to do so to protect your rights as an employee and help you navigate the intricacies of your contract.

 Is it expensive to join a union?

-Most unions have special offers for PhDs/students.
-This makes it very affordable on a PhD salary.
-Union fees up to 3850,- NOK per year can be deducted from your taxes.
+Most unions have special offers for students, PhDs and post-docs.
+Union fees can be deducted from your taxes.